-One of the main components of the CETF is the development and implementation of the Management of Natural Resources and Biodiversity Lighthouse Project, which will be undertaken by a consortium of experienced and recognized Bulgarian Civil Society Organisations (CSOs) alongside Swiss partners.
+One of the main components of the CETF is the development and implementation of the Civic Education Lighthouse Project, which will be undertaken by a consortium of experienced and recognized Bulgarian Civil Society Organisations (CSOs) alongside Swiss partners.
 The consortium will be selected through a two-stage procedure managed by the PO and approved by the CETF SC.
 This process includes an open competitive call for concept submissions from potential applicants.
 The selected applicant, upon SC approval, will be invited to develop a fully-fledged project proposal, which will be discussed in SC and then must receive SDC approval.
 Upon approval of the full proposal, the applicant will be invited to conclude a Grant Agreement with the PO.

-The present document provides guidance for potential applicants on the application rules, submission and selection processes for the Management of Natural Resources and Biodiversity Lighthouse Project.
+The present document provides guidance for potential applicants on the application rules, submission and selection processes for the Civic Education Lighthouse Project.